-The Border Terrier is the small rough-coated breed of a dog in the Terrier group.
+The Border Terrier is the small, rough-coated breed of dog in the Terrier group.
 They are characterized by their conspicuously broad skulls with short and sharp muzzles.
-Border Terrier Training is started in the start f 3-4 month.
+Border Terrier training is started in the first 3-4 months.
 They have V-shaped ears on the side of their heads that droop towards their cheeks.

-They have moderately short tails which are thick at the base and tapers towards the tip.
+They have moderately short tails which are thick at the base and taper toward the tip.
 A fully grown Border Terrier has a height of about 13-16 inches and weighs between 12 to 16 pounds.
 The life expectancy of this breed of dog is between 13 to 15 years.

-The Border Terrier developed in the 18th century, was originally bread in the border between England and Scotland by farmers specifically to keep foxes, mice, and rats away.
-Their long, narrow and flexible body are suited for squeezing through narrow dens and channels to reach a quarry.
+The Border Terrier, developed in the 18th century, was originally bred on the border between England and Scotland by farmers specifically to keep foxes, mice, and rats away.
+Their long, narrow, and flexible bodies are suited for squeezing through narrow dens and channels to reach a quarry.

-Their implacable and fearless traits also made them beloved by farmers and always had the will to take on the toughest of prey.
-They were also to run alongside hunters on horses in pursuit of foxhounds until they find the fox.
-At this time the Border Terrier would roust it out of its den.
+Their implacable and fearless traits also made them beloved by farmers, and always had the will to take on the toughest of prey.
+They were also to run alongside hunters on horses in pursuit of foxhounds until they found the fox.
+At this time, the Border Terrier would roust it out of its den.

 Border Terrier Training Traits

-Just like his distinctive look, the Border terrier’s personality is also distinct.
-When it comes to vermin, the Terrier becomes agitated and aggressive always wanting to go after them.
+Like his distinctive look, the Border terrier’s personality is also distinct.
+When it comes to vermin, the Terrier becomes agitated and aggressive, always wanting to go after them.
 Perhaps these explain why it was initially bred for this purpose, chasing foxes and other small underground animals.

 Common Health Problems

 Like any other dog breed, some health issues may arise in their lives.
-But generally, the majority of Border Terriers are usually healthy for as long as they are well taken care of.
-Some common health issues affecting Border Terriers are genetically related meaning they have been inherited from their parents.
-Health issues are as a result of poor breeding practices by irresponsible breeders.
+But most Border Terriers are usually healthy as long as they are well taken care of.
+Some common health issues affecting Border Terriers are genetically related, meaning they have been inherited from their parents.
+Health issues are a result of poor breeding practices by irresponsible breeders.

-The most breed associated health problem that affects the Borders is the canine epileptoid cramping syndrome CECS, a seizure disorder similar to epilepsy.
-Some other health problems are environmentally related, for example, to not raising your Border Terrier in all the right ways.
+The most breed-associated health problem that affects the Borders is the canine epileptoid cramping syndrome CECS, a seizure disorder that is not epilepsy.
+Some other health problems are environmentally related, for example, not raising your Border Terrier in all the right ways.

 Coat And Grooming

-The border’s body coat consists of two layers, one undercoat that is short and dense and another top coat that is wiry.
-The jacket comes in different shades of colors which include, grizzle and tan, red, wheaten and blue, and cream.
-A Border is usually a natural appearing breed.
-And all he requires for a healthy coat is brushing and combing him weekly.
+The border’s body coat consists of two layers, one undercoat that is short and dense and another wiry top coat.
+The jacket comes in different shades of colors which include grizzle and tan, red, wheaten and blue, and cream.
+A Border is usually a naturally-appearing breed.
+And all he requires for a healthy coat is brushing and combing weekly.
 Any other grooming that needs a pair of scissors is just for tidying up their natural appearance.